abdulmansour/soen341/readme.md

 ## Core Features:
--Posting a picture with text description
+* Posting a picture with text description
--Following a user
+* Following a user
--Leave comments to a posted picture
+* Leave comments to a posted picture

 ## Setup: